subrat243/Dark-Walker/README.md

 - ❌ No liability or warranty
 - ⚠️ License and copyright notice required

-**Copyright © 2025 Subrat Panda** - All rights reserved under MIT License.
+**Copyright © 2025 Subrat243** - All rights reserved under MIT License.

 ---